hazelcast/hazelcast-jet/site/docs/architecture/event-time-processing.md

 The overall result is that there is no upper bound anymore on how much the watermark can lag behind an event in the stream.
-The substream with the highest latency holds back all others.
-This becomes especially problematic when the substreams come from a partitioned source, and some partition gets very sparse data.
-While on other partitions there are millions of items, on one there is nothing for minutes.
+The substream with the highest latency holds back all others, but not just that: since the watermark is purely data-driven, even a substream with no latency can cause unbounded watermark lag simply by having low activity &mdash; a lot of time passing between consecutive events.
+This can occur when substreams come from a partitioned source.
+Since partitioning is based on some key like user ID, it may happen that there are no users active on a partition.
+While on others there are millions of events, on one there is nothing for minutes.

+Hazelcast Jet mitigates this problem by tracking the watermark on each partition of a partitioned source, detecting when a partition has gone idle, and starting to advance the watermark even in the absence of data.